An Examination of the Alleged Privacy Threats of Confidence-Ranked Reconstruction of Census Microdata: On attribute disclosure risk

-Even though 1) and 2) may hold in practice, we have shown in Section \ref{sec_risk} that CRR was not only inaccurate, but it generated an enormous diversity of non-existent records (see Table \ref{tab:percetage_appearance}).
+Even though 1) and 2) may hold in practice, we have shown in Section \ref{sec_results} above that CRR was not only inaccurate but that it generated an enormous diversity of non-existent records (see Table \ref{tab:percetage_appearance}).
 Therefore, 3) will not hold, and the diversity of the (erroneous) confidential values in the reconstructed records will prevent unequivocal attribute disclosure.
-In fact, it is well-documented that diversity of confidential attributes effectively prevents attribute disclosure in $k$-anonymous-like data releases~\cite{ldiversity,tcloseness}.
+In fact, it is well documented that diversity of confidential attributes effectively prevents attribute disclosure in $k$-anonymous-like data releases~\cite{ldiversity,tcloseness}.